lexkrstn/react-styled-modal/README.md

 ## Stacking

-To enable stacking you should wrap all the modals using the same stack into `<ModalProvider></ModalProvider>` component (or just use single global one).
+To enable stacking you have to wrap each group of the modals using the same stack into a `<ModalProvider></ModalProvider>` component (or just use single global one).
 For example:

 ```javascript
 import Modal, {ModalProvider} from 'react-styled-modal';